divz-codess/Diagnozify_engage/README.md

 ## Future Scope
-further improve on my ml model work on the dataset
+ 1. Further improve on my ML model.
+ 2. Work on the dataset to include more diverse population patients.
+ 3. Include an exercises and therapy suggestor.
+ 4. Add an appointment scheduler.
+ 5. Include other syndromes detection too.

 ## Instructions For Contribution